-What do you charge for freelance copywriting?
+How do you charge for freelance copywriting?

 What do you write about?

-What do you need from me?
+OK, so what do you need from me?

-- Your internal deadlines
+- Internal deadlines

 When can you start?